kivy/kivy-designer/docs/source/quickstart.rst

     * Android - Buildozer
     * iOS - Buildozer

-You can edit/delete these templates or create new ones.
+You can edit/delete these profiles and create new ones.
 To use a profile, click in the button ``Use this profile`` or select the profile from the menu ``Run -> Select Profile``

 Editing a profile
 ~~~~~~~~~~~~~~~~~